The Birth of Kanban

 This is the newest Kanban principle.
 It reminds you that some of the best leadership comes from everyday acts of people on the front line of their teams.
 It is important that everyone fosters a mindset of continuous improvement (Kaizen) in order to reach optimal performance on a team/department/company level.
 This can’t be a management level activity.

 Although embracing the Kanban philosophy and embarking on the transitional journey is the most important step, every organization needs to be careful with the practical steps.
-There are five core properties as identified by David Anderson that need to be present for successful implementation.
+There are six core practices as identified by David Anderson that need to be present for successful implementation.

 1. Visualize the workflow